adamzvolanek/silver-barnacle/_sources/lectures/security.md

 # Security

-In this chapter, we introduce different commputer vulnerabilities and beocming more conscientious of different attack vectors.
+In this chapter, we introduce different computer vulnerabilities and becoming more conscientious of different attack vectors.